joernio/flatgraph-docs/content/_index.md

   * replace / get rid of the relearn logo
 * go through TODOs in text above
 * bring online
-  * host on github pages?
-  * configure url in hugo.toml
   * link from flatgraph repo